-Cocaine is a dangerous substance that quickly becomes addictive.
-It can affect a person’s mood, motivation, and energy.
-Cocaine abuse can increase the risk of psychiatric disorders, disease, and death.
-Some of the most serious effects of cocaine abuse are inflammation of the heart muscle, cardiac arrhythmias, and an increased risk of heart attack.
+Despite the rock-and-roll portrayals and party-hard reputation of cocaine, it is a dangerous substance that quickly becomes addictive.
+It not only affects a person’s mood, motivation, and energy, but it can increase the risk of psychiatric disorders, disease, and death.

-If you believe someone close to you may be suffering with an addiction to cocaine, the counselors with Destination Hope can walk you through treatment options.
-Learn more by calling us at 877-785-3199 today.
+If you believe someone close to you may be suffering from an addiction to cocaine, the medical team and therapists at Destination Hope can walk you through treatment options.
+Learn more by contacting us today.